Owing money or falling behind on repayments can be stressful. The good news is there are steps you can take to relieve the financial pressure.

 Include credit cards, loan repayments, unpaid bills, fines and any other money you owe.

 Then add up all the debts to see how much you owe in total.
-It may feel scary at first, but remind yourself that you're taking charge of your money.
+It may be confronting, but remind yourself that you're taking charge of your money.
 And that's a good thing.

-The next step is to work out how much you can afford to pay towards your debt.
+The next step is to work out how much you can afford to pay towards your debts.

 Compare money in and money out